paradoxinversion/swapper/README.md

 ## Swap Groups

 Swap Groups work similarly to Swap Categories, except that they (should) refer to Swap Categories.
 Swap Groups can be used in identifiers just like Swap Categories.

-### Swap Group Naming
+To specify a swap group, prefix the group name with "sg:"